fabioannovazzi/chat_bot/data/LOAD_DATA_OVERVIEW.md

 To upload your own dataset you need to have an activation key *🔑*.
 Drop me a mail at fabio.annovazzi at gmail.com.

-*Until further notice the app is free to use (as in free🍺) with the "Mparanza"activation token🗝️ 😊😊😊.*

 Your file in never saved on 🖴disk and is completely discarded from RAM once you close your session.
 The app does not log user sessions and does not have a username 👤 login mechanism.

 You can upload an Excel dataset, or a CSV dataset in UTF-8 format.